Welcome to the Blog

 Zankhana Patel

-I am Zankhana Patel, a board-certified Nurse Practitioner with over 13 years of women’s health experience—and a personal PCOS journey that drives my mission.
-I combine clinical expertise with lived empathy to provide care that is both science-backed and deeply personal.
+I’m Zankhana Patel, a board-certified Family Nurse Practitioner with more than 13 years of experience in women’s health—and a personal journey with PCOS that deeply shapes my mission.
+I combine clinical expertise with lived empathy to provide care that is both science-guided and deeply personalized.

 MSN, APRN, FNP-C, C-RHI